 Federal Trade Commission

-In the 2014-2015 academic year the state grants up to $9,084 annually for California students who qualify on the basis of financial need and academic achievement (generally a grade point average of 3.0 and above for Cal Grant A, a grade point average of 2.0 and above for Cal Grant B).
+In the 2015-2016 academic year the state grants up to $9,084 annually for California students who qualify on the basis of financial need and academic achievement (generally a grade point average of 3.0 and above for Cal Grant A, a grade point average of 2.0 and above for Cal Grant B).
 This grant is awarded by the California Student Aid Commission and eligibility is determined each year based on income and assets.

 Cal Grants replace Saint Mary's Need-Based Scholarship.
 All California residents must apply for a Cal Grant.
 The College will not replace funds for students who are eligible and do not apply or fail to properly complete the Cal Grant application process.

 Federal Pell Grants

 In the 2016-2017 academic year the federal government grants up to $5,815 (based on full-time enrollment) are provided to very high need families who qualify based on a federally established formula.